ThePay/api-client/.github/README.md

 ## TheClient instance

-Before creating the `\ThePay\ApiClient\TheClient` instance, some dependencies must be prepared first.
+Make sure to prepare the necessary dependencies before creating the `\ThePay\ApiClient\TheClient` instance.

 ### With dependency injection
 If you're using automatic dependency injection (as most frameworks do), all dependencies except `TheConfig`